klaraCombrinck/The-Unexpected-Adventure/README.md

 ### Features
 * Chained animation effects on the landing page to create mist effect
+* Parallax image scrolling
 * Dropdown table of contents in the logbook page
 * Saves user likes, bookmarks and comments to local storage
 * Alerts user to current number of bookmarks
-* User can access their saved bookmarks
+* User access to their saved bookmarks
 * Links to my instagram page

 ### Snapshots